syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ##  Server side handlers

 In MVC, exporting is achieved by using action controller method.
-In controller method, Grid property is passed as string parameter, you need to serialize it into the Grid Property.
+In controller method, Grid property is passed as string parameter, you need to deserialize it into the Grid Property.
 By using the `Export` server method, you can export the Grid into excel, pdf and word documents.

 {% tabs %}

-{% highlight CSHTML %}
+{% highlight razor %}

     @(Html.EJ().Grid<OrdersView>("FlatGrid")